Lesson 5: Embrace Critiques and Edits with Grace

 Another person touching Precious’ words turned this sweet, affable, silly (at least, that was how she portrayed herself on her blog) woman into a livid, raging one.

 If you’ve been reading Lessons From Journalism, or if you’ve noted the title of this series, you know I’m a trained journalist.
 Experience in high school media for three years, J-school (including writing for the campus newspaper and various magazines) for four, and small- to mid-town papers for eight.
 Currently, I freelance for small- to big-town media.
-In other words, I’m not just used to being edited, but I recognize it as an ingrained part of the process.
+Which is all to say: I’m not just used to being edited, but I recognize it as an ingrained part of the process.
 As ingrained as consulting expert sources or performing actual writing.

 This is the first time I’ve thought about Precious in years, but I think of her now because this is a perfect segue into…